lucwl/al-cs-notes/Paper 1/2 - Fundamentals of Data Structures/2 - Fundamentals of Data Structures.md

 ## Hash tables

 A *hash table* is a data structure in which values are indexed with keys, determined by a hashing algorithm.
-This enables $O(1)$ lookup times
+This enables $O(1)$ lookup times.

+A *hashing algorithm* takes in a value and returns a hash.
+A hash is unique to its input and the hash cannot be reversed to find the value.
+The same hash is always returned for each input.

+A hash table stores key-value pairs.
+When an element is looked up, the key is hashed and the position in the table related to that hash is queried and the value returned.

+Sometimes different values can produce the same hash, this is known as a *hash collision*.
+This could result in data being overwritten in a poorly designed system.

+A simple solution to a collision is storing the value in the next available index.

+A better solution is to use *rehashing*, using a new hashing algorithm that will provide more possible values and recalculating the hashes for each existing value.

+Uses of hashing algorithms include:
+- Checksums
+- Storing passwords in databases
+- Encryption